Alek050/databallpy/README.md

 $ match.event_data # pandas dataframe with event data of the match
 ```

-See [the documentation](https://databallpy.readthedocs.io/en/latest/) of the `Match` object and the [example usage](https://databallpy.readthedocs.io/en/latest/example.html) for more options.
+See [the documentation][docs-url] of the `Match` object and the [example usage][example-url] for more options.
 Note that this package is developed to combine event and tracking data, for now both datastreams are necessary to create a `Match` object.

 ## Synchronization of tracking and event data